 Founded in 2004, by Vail Horton, who is a congenital amputee, and Scott Hatley, who has Duchenne Muscular Dystrophy.
-The name Incight comes from a hybrid of the word Incight, to spark a passion, and Insight, to possess intimate knowledge.
-This hybrid describes Incight’s founders, staff, and board members who share a passion to make a difference along with personal insight into the challenges and hurdles people with disabilities face.
+The name Incight comes from a hybrid of the word Incite – to spark a passion, and Insight – to possess intimate knowledge.
+This hybrid describes the founders original intention – to destroy the stigma that surrounds disability and fill in the gaps of other support services.

 Recruiting their college roommate, Jerry Carleton, to the cause – Incight was born.
 Jerry, Scott, and Vail built a team of staff, board members, and volunteers who are deeply committed to affecting real change in their communities.